-- Meet with your administration by June to set up a balanced schedule for this activity area for the following school year (e.g., twice a week, intramurals occur for 45 minutes before interschool teams practice after school).
+- Meet with your administration in June to set up a balanced schedule for this activity area for the following school year (e.g., twice a week, intramurals occur for 45 minutes before interschool teams practice after school).

-- Consider exploring alternate locations that can be used for your intramural activities such as outdoor spaces, the library, empty classroom or other activity spaces in the school.
+- Consider exploring alternate locations that can be used for your intramural activities such as outdoor spaces, the library, an empty classroom or other activity spaces in the school.

 We don’t have the equipment we need to run the program.
 Where can I get financial support to purchase more equipment?